Personalized Cardiac Care

 Understand Heart Failure Medications and Their Role

-Medications that serve as medication to strengthen heart muscle play a crucial role in managing cardiovascular health, especially for our seniors.
+Medications that serve as treatments play a crucial role in managing heart failure, especially for our seniors.
 Did you know that around 6.7 million Americans are currently affected by cardiac failure?
 This number is expected to rise to 11.4 million by 2050.
-These treatments not only help improve heart function but also involve medication to strengthen heart muscle, ease symptoms, and enhance overall quality of life.
+These treatments not only help patients but also involve healthcare providers, ease symptoms, and enhance overall quality of life.

 • Diuretics, which help remove excess fluid